nopara73/ZeroLink/README.md

 ### CoinJoin

-The idea of [CoinJoin](https://bitcointalk.org/index.php?topic=279249.0) (CJ) was introduced in 2013 by Gregory Maxwell.
-When multiple participants add inputs to a common CJ transaction and some of the outputs have the same value no one can tell which input intended to fund which of these outputs.
+The idea of [CoinJoin](https://bitcointalk.org/index.php?topic=279249.0) (CJ) was introduced in 2013 by Gregory Maxwell on Bitcointalk.
+When multiple participants add inputs to a common CJ transaction and some of the outputs have the same value no one can tell which input was intended to fund which of these outputs.
-CoinJoin based techniques are generally the most Blockchain space efficient, therefore the cheapest on-chain Bitcoin privacy techniques.
+CoinJoin based privacy techniques are the most Blockchain space efficient, therefore the also the cheapest on-chain solutions.
-There is no limit for the maximum theoretical anonimity set.
-While a natural limiting factor would be the maximum standard transaction size, in which case it goes [from 350 to 470](https://bitcoin.stackexchange.com/questions/57073/what-is-the-maximum-anonimity-set-of-a-coinjoin-transaction/57091), it can be surpassed, as Maxwell notes:
+There is practical limit to what anonimity set they can achieve.
+While a natural limiting factor would be the [maximum standard transaction size](https://bitcoin.stackexchange.com/a/35882/26859), in which case it goes approximately [from 350 to 470](https://bitcoin.stackexchange.com/questions/57073/what-is-the-maximum-anonimity-set-of-a-coinjoin-transaction/57091), but it can be surpassed, as Maxwell notes:
 > If you can build transactions with m participants per transaction you can create a sequence of m*3 transactions which form a three-stage [switching network](https://en.wikipedia.org/wiki/Clos_network) that permits any of m^2 final outputs to have come from any of m^2 original inputs (e.g. using three stages of 32 transactions with 32 inputs each 1024 users can be joined with a total of 96 transactions).
 This allows the anonymity set to be any size, limited only by participation.

-For practical reasons, this document will not attempt to incorporate such switching network into its design, it rather lets the implementator to scale up if the need ever arises.
+For practical reasons, ZeroLink does not attempt to incorporate such switching network into its design, instead it lets the implementer to scale up if the need ever arises.

 ### Chaumian CoinJoin

 Chaumian CoinJoin was also briefly described by Maxwell:
 > Using chaum blind signatures: The users connect and provide inputs (and change addresses) and a cryptographically-blinded version of the address they want their private coins to go to; the server signs the tokens and returns them.
 The users anonymously reconnect, unblind their output addresses, and return them to the server.
 The server can see that all the outputs were signed by it and so all the outputs had to come from valid participants.
 Later people reconnect and sign.

-Every mix made via Chaumian CoinJoin comes with a guarantee that Tumbler can neither violate anonymity, nor steal bitcoins.
-Chaumian CoinJoin is by no means complex.
-Its simplicity allows it to be one of the most, if not the most performant on-chain mixing technique.
+Every mix via Chaumian CoinJoin comes with a guarantee that Tumbler can neither violate anonymity, nor steal bitcoins.
+Furtheremore Chaumian CoinJoin is by no means complex.
+Its simplicity allows to be one of the most, if not the most performant on-chain mixing technique.
 A mixing round can be measured in seconds or minutes.

 ### Distributed CoinJoin

-It is certainly possible to distribute this scheme.
+It is possible to distribute this scheme.
 Tim Ruffing's [CoinShuffle](http://crypsys.mmci.uni-saarland.de/projects/CoinShuffle/coinshuffle.pdf) and [CoinShuffle++](https://crypsys.mmci.uni-saarland.de/projects/FastDC/draft-paper.pdf) are novel attempts to do so.
-However distributed systems are hard to get right: they require various tradeoffs, they are more complex, they open the door for various attacks, updating or upgrading them are difficult.
-The implementation of Chaumian CoinJoin is fairly straightforward, therefore existing wallets can easily implement it.
-The Tumbler is untrusted, so it does not have the risk of coin stealing, nor the risk of privacy breaching, therefore distributing this system might not be fully justified from a practical point of view.
+However distributed systems are hard to get right and their maintenance is problematic: they require various tradeoffs, they are more complex, they open the door for various attacks, updating or upgrading them are difficult.
+The implementation of Chaumian CoinJoin is straightforward, thus existing wallets can easily implement it.
+The Tumbler is untrusted, consequently it does not have the risk of coin stealing, nor the risk of privacy breaching, and so distributing this system might not be fully justified from a practical point of view.
 As Maxwell noted:
 >  I don't know if there is, or ever would be, a reason to bother with a fully distributed version with full privacy, but it's certainly possible.